majuss/pypca/README.md

 ## Usage

 You can integrate the library into your own project, or simply use it in the command line.
+Please turn your PCAs on via the button to initially scan for devices, otherwise they cannot be identified.
 ```
 pypca --devices
 ```